Flow Chart Definition

 the key elements of a process, while drawing clear lines between where one

 communication among participants and establishes a common understanding

-members, to identify who provides inputs or resources to whom, to establish
+members in order to see who provides inputs or resources to whom;

 patients, information, materials, clinical care, or combinations of these